aksommerville/eggsamples-202408/hardboiled/README.md

 ## Notes

-- [ ] Would it look cool to draw these freehand?
-And worth the effort?
+- [x] Would it look cool to draw these freehand?
+And worth the effort? ...yes and yes

 ## Rooms